Education Savings Tips for Big Savings

 For proof of investment, the bond is issued at Rs.
 1000, and investors even get certificates of holding.

 Direct equity is another investment option to consider while investing in the long term.
 Though investors find it a risky option, the return is much higher compared to other investments.
-For 1, 3, and 5 years investment, the return is 8,13 and 12.5 percent, respectively.
+For 1, 3, and 5 years of investment, the return is 8,13, and 12.5 percent, respectively.

 Hire a financial advisor

 If you are still confused about the best savings option for your child’s education, then you can consider talking to the best financial advisors on the EduFund app.
 The financial advisor will guide you as per your financial needs and risk profile.

 The upside is that all this can happen in a matter of minutes and a few taps without any hassle.
 Parents can take the expert’s suggestion and invest the money accordingly to minimize risk and find a way to get a better return on investment.